MultiSafepay/docs/content/payment-methods/card-payments.md

   For example requests, on the [Create order](/reference/createorder/) page, in the black sandbox, see **Examples** > **Card direct/redirect**.
 Set `gateway` to `AMEX`, `MAESTRO`, `MASTERCARD`, `VISA`, or the generic `CREDITCARD`.

-  Note: Consider card-specific requirements for the [Create order request](/reference/createorder/), for example including `email` parameter for VISA payments.
+  Note: Consider card-specific requirements for the [Create order request](/reference/createorder/), for example including correct details in the `email` parameter for VISA payments.

   <img src="https://raw.githubusercontent.com/MultiSafepay/docs/master/static/img/APIExamples.png" align ="center"/>